Kanazawa is a jewel of a city and a worthy addition to your Japan itinerary. But how do you decide what to do in

 Kazue-machi Chaya District

 Kanazawa has three well-preserved traditional entertainment districts, often referred to as geisha districts.
-Nishi Chaya is the smallest one; Higashi Chaya (East Chaya) the largest and most popular one; and Kazue-machi Chaya is the second largest.
+Nishi Chaya is the smallest one; Higashi Chaya (East Chaya) is the largest and most popular one; and Kazue-machi Chaya is the second largest.

 Its Edo buildings, with their wooden facades and lattice windows lining the Asano River, make a great photo opportunity.
 This district is also more tranquil than the popular Higashi Chaya on the other side of the river.

 To get to the Higashi Chaya District, the final stop of our two-day Kanazawa itinerary, walk to the Asanogawa Bridge to cross the river.